jlmcgraw/processFaaData/README.md

 - `e`: Expand.
 This expands abbreviations in various files to their full values (`RMK` to `Remark`, for example).
 - `g`: Geometry.
 This converts the NASR data to spatialite.

+While the script will automatically purge the old data before downloading new data, there is an additional `clean.sh` script available if you would like to quickly purge the data without waiting until the next import.

+### NOTE

 This software and the data it produces come with no guarantees about accuracy or usefulness whatsoever!
 Don't use it when your life may be on the line!